-- 1. Natural gas has the potential of meeting future energy needs of the country and offers a number of significant environmental benefits over other fossil fuels mainly due to its chemical simplicity that burns cleaner than all other fossil fuels. - 2.
-The country could harness some of the indigenous gas to meet the growing energy requirements of the country and would seek to reduce reliance on imports. - 3.
-The monetization of natural gas is frequently more complex than the commercialization of hydrocarbon liquid reserves as demonstrated in the PNG LNG Project.
-Frequently investments will be required in interrelated links in the supply chain, including upstream, midstream, downstream and consumption facilities.
+- 1 Natural gas has the potential of meeting future energy needs of the country and offers a number of significant environmental benefits over other fossil fuels mainly due to its chemical simplicity that burns cleaner than all other fossil fuels. - 2 The country could harness some of the indigenous gas to meet the growing energy requirements of the country and would seek to reduce reliance on imports. - The monetization of natural gas especially in marketing and distribution is frequently more complex than the commercialization of hydrocarbon liquid reserves as demonstrated in the PNG LNG Project.
+Frequently, investments will be required in interrelated links in the supply chain including upstream, midstream, downstream and consumption facilities.

-3.4.2 UTILIZATION
+3.4.2 Utilization

-1. Electric Power Generation: The main use of natural gas is through gasfired power generation, preferably Combined Cycle Gas Turbines (CCGT) to ensure maximum efficiency.
-Generation of power through gas fired plants has several advantages over other fossil fuelled power plants in that it has much lower environmental impact.
-Natural gas pipeline would need to be constructed from the field to the power plant or from the LNG import handling facility or import pipeline.

-- 2. Industrial: The following industries are feasible when sufficient quantities of natural gas are available at reasonable cost: - a.
-Manufacture of ammonia for fertilizer production.
+- Electric Power Generation: The main use of natural gas is through gas-fired power generation, preferably Combined Cycle Gas Turbines (CCGT) to ensure maximum efficiency.
+Generation of power through gas fired plants have several advantages over other fossil fuelled power plants in that they have much lower environmental impact.
+Natural gas pipelines would need to be constructed from the field to the power plant or from the LNG processing facilities or import pipeline (should one ever be required). - 2 Industrial: The following industries are potentially economically feasible when sufficient quantities of natural gas are available at reasonable cost (after considering the import parity price of end-product concerned). - a] Manufacture of ammonia for fertilizer production.
 More than 97% of the world's strategic fertilizer is produced from synthetically produced ammonia derived from natural gas.
-The natural gas is both a feedstock and fuel. - b.
-Manufacture of fuel additives, plastics detergents, formaldehyde, among others. - c.
-Manufacture of steel through the modern Direct Reduced Iron method which directly removes oxygen by reacting the ore with a hydrogen-rich and CO-rich gas produced by catalysing methane derived from natural gas.
-The natural gas is both a feedstock and fuel. - 3.
-Gas to Liquids: This application is used to produce diesel and other fuels.
-However the technology for Gas to Liquids (GTL) has not yet been commercially proven and therefore shall not be an option until such technologies are well developed and available at reasonable cost. - 4.
-Transport: Compressed Natural Gas (CNG) is methane pressured at 200 to 250 bars (2900 to 3,500 psi) at which it is stored and distributed.
-In this case, Methane is compressed to less than 1% of the volume it occupies at standard atmospheric pressure.
-CNG technology shall be applied in Papua New Guinea for transport. - Commercial and domestic use: The Government shall initiate pilot projects for residential domestic and commercial purposes for space heating, water heating, cooking, and street lighting.
+The natural gas is both a feedstock and fuel. - b] Manufacture of fuel additives, plastics detergents, formaldehyde are among others. - c] Manufacture of Steel through the modern Direct Reduced Iron method which directly removes oxygen by reacting the ore with a hydrogen-rich and CO-rich gas produced by catalysing methane derived from natural gas.
+The natural gas is both a feedstock and fuel, - d] Manufacture of construction materials. - 3 Gas to Liquids: This application is used to produce diesel and other fuels.
+However the technology for Gas to Liquids (GTL) has not yet been commercially proven and therefore shall not be an option until such technologies are well developed and available at reasonable cost. - 4 Transport: Compressed Natural Gas (CNG) is methane pressured at 200 to 250 bars (2900 to 3500 psi) at which it is stored and distributed.
+In this case, Methane is compressed to

+- less than 1 % of the volume it occupies at standard atmospheric pressure.
+CNG technology shall be applied in PNG for transport where economic relative to alternatives. - Commercial and domestic use: The Government shall initiate pilot projects for residential domestic and commercial purposes for space heating, water heating, cooking, and street lighting.
 Networks shall be developed for supplying residential and commercial consumers with clean and reliable natural gas.

-- 1. Lack of legal regulatory and fiscal framework to facilitate the export options as the easiest and quickest option to monetize natural gas discoveries. - 2.
-Lack of facilities to exploit natural gas reserves, e.g., power plants, petrochemical plants, and fertilizer plants.

-- 3. Lack of infrastructure for supply to commercial, industrial and residential consumers. - 4.
-Lack of gas master plan.
+- 1 Lack of economic, legal, regulatory and fiscal framework to facilitate the export options as the easiest and quickest option to monetize natural gas discoveries. - 2 Lack of facilities that are economic to exploit natural gas reserves e.g. power plants, petrochemical plants and fertilizer plants. - 3 Lack of infrastructure for supply to commercial, industrial and residential consumers. - 4 Lack of a Gas Master Plan.

-3.4.4 STRATEGIES - MID AND DOWNSTREAM NATURAL GAS
+3.4.4 Strategies - Mid and Downstream Natural Gas